Darkcraft8/Darkcraft8_Shared/D8Shared_license.md

 - "Developer"
     refer to the developer of the [content][developer]
 - "You"
-    refer to the individual or group viewing/using or reading this license
+    refer to the individual or group viewing/reading this license or using the content

 #### You may put those shared file in your mod if you follow the following
  - Respect Chucklefish Mod Terms